iainctduncan/scheme-for-max/README.md

 There is also a small cookbook with some examples available here: https://github.com/iainctduncan/scheme-for-max-cookbook

+## Support Development
+If you enjoy Scheme for Max, please consider supporting development on my patreon account.
+Every bit helps me spend more time on Lisp music projects and less on regular work!
+There are no real perks though, all Scheme For Max releases, docs, and examples are free for everyone.

 ## Download Releases
 Releases are posted here https://github.com/iainctduncan/scheme-for-max/releases